Rsakhuja/Cloud-Formation-Templates/vpc/README.md

-# This template creates a Test VPC
+# This template creates a Test VPC with 3 Subnets as explained below

 1. CIDR Block = 10.10.0.0/16